-Ingestion: The instrumentation pumps the data into various kinds of inlet points (HTTP, MQTT, message queue etc.).
-There can also be jobs to import data from services like Google Analytics and Mixpanel.
+Ingestion: The instrumented sources pump the data into various inlet points (HTTP, MQTT, message queue etc.).
+There can also be jobs to import data from services like Google Analytics.
 The data can be in two forms: blobs and streams.
-All this data gets collected into Data Lake.
+All this data gets collected into a Data Lake.

-Preparation: It is the extract, transform, load (ETL) operation to cleanse, conform, shape, transform, and catalogue the data blobs and streams in the data lake; essentially making the data ready-to-consume for ML and store it in Data Warehouse.
+Preparation: It is the extract, transform, load (ETL) operation to cleanse, conform, shape, transform, and catalog the data blobs and streams in the data lake; making the data ready-to-consume for ML and store it in a Data Warehouse.

-Computation: This is where data science and machine learning happens.
+Computation: This is where analytics, data science and machine learning happen.
 Computation can be a combination of batch and stream processing.
-Models and insights (both structured data and streams) are stored back in the warehouse.
+Models and insights (both structured data and streams) are stored back in the Data Warehouse.

-Presentation: The insights are delivered through dashboards, emails, SMS, push notification, and microservices.
-The ML model inference is exposed as microservices.
+Presentation: The insights are delivered through dashboards, emails, SMSs, push notifications, and microservices.
+The ML model inferences are exposed as microservices.

 Data Lake vs. Data Warehouse

-Data Lake contains all data in its natural/raw form as it was received usually in blobs or files.
-Data Warehouse stores cleaned and transformed data along with catalogue and schema.
-The data in both the lake and warehouse can be structured (relational), semi-structured, binary, and even real-time event streams.
+The Data Lake contains all data in its natural/raw form as it was received usually in blobs or files.
+The Data Warehouse stores cleaned and transformed data along with catalog and schema.
+The data in the lake and the warehouse can be of various types: structured (relational), semi-structured, binary, and real-time event streams.

 No matter which approach is followed, it is important to retain the raw data for audit, testing and debugging purposes.

 The role of Exploratory Data Analysis (EDA) is to analyze and visualize data sets, and formulate hypotheses.
 It may expose gaps in the collected data, lead to new data collection and experiments, and verify a hypothesis.